bartbols/MUSHAR-toolbox/README.md

 ## Features
-1. Establish point-to-point correspondence on surface and inside volumes through non-rigid registration of distance maps.
+1. Establish point-to-point correspondence on surfaces and inside volumes through non-rigid registration of distance maps.
 1. Reconstruction of group-averaged muscle shape and muscle fibre orientations from magnetic resonance imaging and diffusion tensor imaging data.
     1. Includes code for averaging and interpolating diffusion tensors in the [log-Euclidean domain](https://doi.org/10.1002/mrm.20965)
-1. Statistical analysis of local changes in shape and architecture (pennation angles).
+1. Statistical analysis of local changes in shape and fibre orientations.
 1. Visualization of changes in shape and fibre orientations.

 ## Installation